lix-project/lix/doc/manual/rl-next/remove-xp-fetch-closure-.md

 The `fetch-closure` experimental feature has been removed.

-Outside of allowing the user to import closure from binary cache, `fetchClosure` also allow you to do the following:
+Outside of allowing the user to import closure from binary cache, `fetchClosure` also allowed you to do the following:

 * rewrite non-CA path to CA
 * reject non-CA paths at fetching time